Post-delivery symptoms: what to expect?

 Pregnant women receive regular medical check-ups during their pregnancy.
 But when they leave the maternity ward, women return home and sometimes find themselves confronted with symptoms and situations they didn't know existed, and never thought could happen.

-What is postpartum?
+What is the post-partum period?

 What causes post-partum symptoms?

-Post-partum symptoms have many origins:
+Post-partum symptoms have several origins:

 Falling hormones